03 December 2021

-A charitable initiative that provides free soft shell prosthetic arms for UK children has proven so successful it is being extended to all those under the age of 18 - with hundreds of young people set to benefit.
+A charitable initiative that provides free prosthetic arms for UK children has proven so successful it is being extended to all those under the age of 18 - with hundreds of young people set to benefit.

-#ProjectLimitless was launched in October 2020, in association with The Douglas Bader Foundation, The Alex Lewis Trust and Koalaa, to help children with below elbow limb difference who may otherwise have difficulty accessing prosthetics.
+Project Limitless was launched in October 2020 by The Douglas Bader Foundation in association with The Alex Lewis Trust, to help children with limb differences who may otherwise have difficulty accessing prosthetics.

 The Douglas Bader Foundation has been spearheading the fundraising efforts, along with quadruple amputee and adventurer, Alex Lewis.
-The project also has the support of leading limb difference charities including Reach, Limbo Foundation, Limb Power and I Am Possible Foundation.
+The project also has the support of leading limb difference charities including Reach, LimbBo Foundation and Limb Power.

-David Bickers, CEO, The Douglas Bader Foundation, commented: “We’ve been blown away by the support that #ProjectLimitless continues to receive, and we’re absolutely thrilled to now be able to open it up to children of all ages.
+David Bickers, CEO, The Douglas Bader Foundation, commented: “We’ve been blown away by the support that Project Limitless continues to receive, and we’re absolutely thrilled to now be able to open it up to young people of all ages.
 It’s fantastic to hear the feedback from families and all the fun things the children are getting up to with their new prosthetics!”

-Alex Lewis said: “Having access to a prosthetic can be life-changing for children with limb difference, empowering them to live life to the full and inspiring them to pursue their passions and interests.
+Alex Lewis said: “Having access to a prosthetic can be life-changing for young people with limb differences, aiding independence and empowering them to live life to the full.
 Prosthetics can aid inclusion and independence, while supporting play, fun, exploration and everything else a growing child may wish to do!
-I’m so proud to be involved with #ProjectLimitless and to see it opening up new opportunities for children across the UK.”
+I’m so proud to be involved with Project Limitless and to see it opening up new opportunities for every more young people across the UK.”

 Photo caption: Joanie and Oliver with the Koalaa prosthetics they have been provided through #ProjectLimitless